mmichaelis/profile-activation-poc/README.md

     Where only in the second example the tests will not run.

+* **client-or-server-contained-multi-properties-itest:**

+    Very similar to the previous approach, but this time tests will run if either `aut-client` or `aut-server` is set, or both.
+It may be interesting to know that the order of properties given does not influence the profile parsing.
+Instead the order of profiles as given in the POM determines which profile gets checked/activated last.
+So, executing this module with either `-Daut-client -Daut-server` or `-Daut-server -Daut-client` will both cause the debugging property `propertySourceId` to be set to `aut-server` as this is the profile which comes last.

 ### Profile Activation Extensions

 As stated before, standard Maven profile activation is rather restricted.
 That is